Vithushan-U/Vithushan-U/README.md

-# Welcome to My GitHub Portfolio
+# Welcome to My Business Intelligence Portfolio

 Hi!
 I'm Vithushan, a data enthusiast passionate about turning raw data into actionable insights.
 I specialize in using tools like **Python, Power BI,** and **Looker Studio** to analyze trends, build dashboards, and assess technology capabilities.